raspberrypilearning/321-make-mentor-guide/en/step_4.md

 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 If you have time, you can upgrade your beating heart project.

-You can use your portable beating heart as a room decoration.
-Set it to a slow speed to help you relax.
+You could set it to a slow speed to help you relax.
 Or, adjust the beat to match the music you are listening to.
 </div>
 <div>
 ![Animated gif showing a papercraft heart with a red and a blue LED pulsing in time to the heartbeat.](images/two-beats.gif){:width="300px"}
 </div>
 </div>

-You could:
-+ Create a better papercraft heart.
-+ Add a blue LED to represent de-oxygenated blood entering and leaving the heart.
-+ Add a heartbeat sound using a passive buzzer.
-+ Add more LEDs and papercraft hearts and make them pulse at the same time.
-Choose any colour LED you like.

 --- /task ---